 “Why do you want to be a dentist?” is a common dental school interview question that should be easy to answer, if you have prepared.
-Some applicants may feel that this is an easy question to answer, and neglect to prepare adequately, only to find they trip up during the interview and give a rambling, incoherent answer.
 This question gets to the heart of why you are choosing dentistry, and it should be a concise, unique answer that demonstrates your journey and decision to pursue dentistry.
 Dental schools in Canada and the US are certainly going to present you with this question, so reading these expert-approved samples can help you formulate a clear, succinct answer.

 Article Contents